 Mr. Brown has taught piano at Darlington for over 20 years.
 A longtime member of the Artist Faculty of the Music School of Delaware, he has also served on the faculties of the University of Delaware, West Chester State University, and the Snowbird Summer Arts Institute in Utah.His students have included winners of international competitions, but his primary aim is not competition.
 Rather, it is to help each student grow to understand how music is an art of "the three H's"--head, hands, heart--that can nurture a lifetime.

-Cynthia is available during the academic year on Mondays, Thursdays, and Fridays.
+David accepts students by audition only; he is available during the academic year on Thursdays and Fridays.

 Natalie is available during the academic year on Mondays.

 Kevin Cope Guitar, Suzuki | M.M.
 Guitar Performance, University of Delaware; M.M.
 Composition, University of Delaware; B.A.
 Music, Bloomsburg University.
 Holds Suzuki Guitar Book 1-5 and 8-9 training.
 Studied classical guitar with: Matthew Slotkin and Christiaan Taggart.
 Studied composition with: Patrick Long, Andrew Bleckner and Jennifer Margaret Barker.
 Original compositions published through www.KevinJCope.com and www.StringsByMail.com.
 Recipient of the 2011 Emerging and 2015 Established Professional Awards in Music Composition as well as the 2019 Emerging Professional Award for Music Solo Recital from Delaware Division of the Arts.
 Has been featured in Soundboard Magazine as well as Classical Guitar Magazine where his debut solo guitar and composition CD, Destination Unknown, was described as "a fascinating and stimulating debut that gets better and better the more you listen to it."

 Kevin is available during the academic year on Tuesdays and Thursdays.